Learn Something New

 Many of St. Kate’s courses will be offered online this fall due to the pandemic.
 Alumni near and far, this is your chance to audit an online course.

 Daybreak Woman: An Anglo-Dakota Life by Jane Carroll, History, International Studies and Women’s Studies, Sister Mona Riley Endowed Chair in the Humanities.
 Read the book in advance of the online program and join the discussion.

 Watch the recorded version of St. Kate's Reads with Jane Carroll!

 Join the St. Kate's community — alumni, students, faculty, staff, and neighbors — throughout the year in book discussions and celebrations at St. Kate’s and St. Kate’s-sponsored events.

-Alumni leaders suggest books for our September reading list.
+Faculty and alumni suggest books for your reading list.

 Lessons Plans for Families

 Pivoting to this virtual world with young children at home has presented challenges and victories.
 In an effort to share St. Kate’s resources with families acclimating to distance learning, we have partnered with our Early Childhood Center to offer some of their lesson plans to you.
 November lessons - October lessons - August lessons - July lessons - June lessons - May lessons

 Share your feedback about the Core Curriculum at St. Kate’s

 When you think about your experience in the core curriculum at St. Kate’s, what comes to mind?
 The Undergraduate Core Revision Committee (UCRC) wants to hear from you, especially if you’ve graduated within the last ten years.